varunkumardev/amitmerchant1990.github.io/_posts/2020-05-07-how-to-pull-local-package-laravel-project.md

 }
 ```

 Now, we want to pull this package into a Laravel project.
-So, in order to do so, you'll first need to open the project's `composer.json` file into which you want to pull the package and add a `repositories` field like so.
+So, here's the trick!
+In order to do so, you'll first need to open the project's `composer.json` file into which you want to pull the package and add a `repositories` field like so.

 ```json
 "repositories": [